eac-language/eac/docs/documentation.md

     * **Machine**: q0 → s → q1 → t → q2 → r → q3 (final)
   * bool:
     * **Machine**: q0 → b → q1 → o → q2 → o → q3 → l → q4 (final)
+  * char:
+    * **Machine**: q0 → c → q1 → h → q2 → a → q3 → r → q4 (final)

-#### **5\.
-Noise Words**
+#### **5. Noise Words**

-EaC **does not support noise words**.
-All keywords are significant and have a specific purpose in the syntax.
-This maintains clarity and avoids ambiguity.
+EaC recognises a small set of “polite” noise words that are tokenised but have no effect on program semantics.
+These words are currently `please`, `kindly`, and `maybe`; they allow more conversational code without confusing the lexer.

 #### **6\.
 Comments**

-Comments are used for notes and are ignored by the compiler.
+Comments are recognised by the lexer and emitted as tokens, allowing tooling to inspect or preserve them while later compilation phases may ignore them for execution.

 * **Single-line comments**: Start with \# and extend to the end of the line.
   * *Example*: flex x \= 10 \# This is a comment